-Figure 7: Annual catch (metric tonnes; t) trends of bigeye tuna by fishery group between 2018 and 2022.
-Data source: best scientific estimate of retained catches
+Figure 7: Annual catch (metric tonnes; t) trends of bigeye tuna by fishery group between 2019 and 2023.
+Data source: best scientific estimate of retained catches catches reaching again 2018 levels.
+The contribution of all major purse seine fleets, with all fishing modes combined, show similar trends in their contribution to catches in the recent period (Fig. 9a).

-Regarding industrial purse seine fisheries, catches from all fleets combined show contrasting trends in the last five years, with a peak identified in 2018 (Fig. 7) and further described in IOTC-2022-WPTT24-03a_Rev1 (IOTC 2022), followed by lower catches in 2019 and 2020, and by strong increases in 2021 and 2022 with catches reaching again
+Regarding industrial purse seine fisheries, catches from all fleets combined show contrasting trends in the last five years, with a peak identified in 2018 (Fig. 7) and further described in IOTC-2022-WPTT24-03a_Rev1 (IOTCWPTT24_3a?), followed by lower catches in 2019 and 2020, and by strong increases in 2021 and 2022 with